cagov/aae-dsa-water/README.md

 * **Forecast** - The file `Forecast_2023.csv` includes all the CWS forecasted to experience some form of drought impact.

 ## Running the Model
-The following steps describe exactly how to use the data, code, and envrionment file together to build and run the model.
+The following steps describe exactly how to use the data, code, and envrionment file together to build and run the model using [Jupyter Lab](https://jupyter.org/install).
 This will generate a .csv file of drought-impacted CWSs ranked by probability (see the column  `Expected`).

 1. First, install conda.
 Conda is a tool that creates environments, or a collection of version-specific and OS-specific Python packages.
 This allows enables reproducibility.
 Using a different verson of a Python package than the original developer might produce differing results.
 It is best practice to use the same environment as the developer.
 Follow [these installation instructions](https://docs.conda.io/projects/conda/en/latest/user-guide/install/index.html) to install conda.
 Installing miniconda is sufficient for this purpose.
+2. Clone this Github repository using the command `git clone https://github.com/cagov/aae-dsa-water.git`.
-2. Create the environment using the command `conda env create -f environment.yml`.
+3. For macOS, create the environment using the command `conda env create -f environment.yml`.
 This environment file will install OSX-specific packages, and will reproduce the original environment exactly.
 To create an enviroment file on a Linux or Windows machine, use the file called `environment_cross_compatible.yml`.
-3. Open Jupyter Lab by typing `jupyter-lab` in the terminal.
+4. Open Jupyter Lab by typing `jupyter-lab` in the terminal.
-4. Navigate to the list of files and open `water.ipynb`.
+5. Navigate to the list of files and open `water.ipynb`.
-5. Under the tab Run, select 'Run all cells'.
+6. Under the tab Run, select 'Run all cells'.
 This will produce a .csv file called `Forecast_2023.csv`.

+Note: It is also possible to bypass Steps 3-6 and, instead, run the `water.ipynb` file directly within [Visual Studio Code](https://code.visualstudio.com/).